Feeling under the weather and looking for a soothing, warm drink?

 Quick Answer: What is a medicine ball at Starbucks?

-The Starbucks Medicine Ball, officially called Honey Citrus Mint Tea, is a warm, honey-infused tea blend that started as a secret menu item before becoming part of the official menu.
+The Starbucks Medicine Ball, officially known as Honey Citrus Mint Tea, is a warm, honey-infused tea blend that originated as a secret menu item before being added to the official menu.

 Known for its soothing ingredients, it's a popular choice for those looking for a comforting drink, especially when feeling under the weather.